Buyer Database · Streaming Platform · Updated

 Does Netflix accept unsolicited scripts?

-What budgets does Netflix acquire at?
+What budgets does Netflix work at?

 Adjacent buyers in this lane